liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/forms-navigation.md

 layout: "guide"
 order: 2
 ---

+<div class="page-description">Form navigation can be displayed in two different ways: a left navigation menu or a wizard.</div>

 ### Left navigation menu

 A left navigation menu lets you simplify a form into smaller, more manageable forms.
 It's best to divide a form by context.